amada95/trinitty/README.md

 # trinitty has been [RELOCATED](https://git.sr.ht/~amada95/trinitty/)
-**ALL DEVELOPMENT** of trinitty has been relocated to sourcehut at the link above.
+**ALL DEVELOPMENT** of 'trinitty' has been relocated to sourcehut at the link above.